steshaw19/multinational-retail-data-centralisation805/README.md

 - [License Information](#license-information)

 ## Description
 This project focuses on data extraction, cleaning, and uploading to a database using Python.
 The data involves user information, PDF data, store details from an API, and product details from CSV files stored in an S3 bucket on AWS.
+SQL was used to develop a star-based database scheme ensuring correct data types and primary and foreign keys.
+SQL was then used to query the data and present an analysis for a demo business situation.

 1. `database_utils.py`: Defines a `DatabaseConnector` class for handling database connections, reading credentials, initializing database engines, and uploading data to a PostgreSQL database.

 2. `data_extraction.py`: Contains a `DataExtractor` class for reading data from an RDS database, extracting PDF data, making API calls, and downloading data from an S3 bucket.

 3. `data_cleaning.py`: Implements a `DataCleaning` class with methods for cleaning user data, PDF data, store data, product data, orders data, and date details data.

+4. `querying_the_data`: Provides a description of each required analysis, the SQL query used and the returned data summarised in tables and text.
+This information is organised by task and the original SQL code can be found at `querying_the_data.sql`.

 ## Installation Instructions
 1. Clone the repository: `git clone https://github.com/steshaw19/multinational-retail-data-centralisation805`